 Besides filing early, what can you do to help speed things along?
 Be proactive - treat the admissions process as if it were your first case.
 When the board receives your application, staff reviews the application to make sure everything is complete.
-After that initial review, the board acknowledges receipt of your materials through your applicant portal.
+After that initial review, the board sends you a letter that acknowledges receipt of your materials, and advises you of anything that is outstanding.
 As your background investigation moves forward, you may receive requests asking for follow-up information.
 You can greatly reduce the time consumed in these stages of the investigation by being proactive.